imyu37/glassplotter/README.md

 ## Resources
 This application extracts glass data from Zemax AGF files.
-Each of AGF files is available on the respective supplyer's web site.
+Each of AGF files is available on the respective supplier's web site.
 If Zemax has been installed to the computer, they might be contained in the folder like Documents/Zemax/Glasscat.

 Note that the AGF files included in this repository are not always up to date.